 Young and old dancers are decorated with body markings who depict each dancer individually.
 Dance and song are "a reflection of a continuous corroboree from the Dreamtime into infinity and beyond.
 We are taking it 'Black to the future'," says Aboriginal rapper Wire MC.

-Please find more details in the captions to the images of the slideshow (just hover over an image).
+You'll find more details in the captions to the images of the slideshow.